DjangoGirls/tutorial/django_forms/README.md

 Django is taking care of validating that all the fields in our form are correct.
 Isn't it awesome?

 > As we have recently used the Django admin interface the system currently thinks we are logged in.
 There are a few situations that could lead to us being logged out (closing the browser, restarting the DB etc.).
-If you find that you are getting errors creating a post referring to a lack of a logged in user.
-Head to the admin page `http://127.0.0.1:8000/admin` and login again.
+If you find that you are getting errors creating a post referring to a lack of a logged in user, head to the admin page `http://127.0.0.1:8000/admin` and log in again.
 This will fix the issue temporarily.
 There is a permanent fix awaiting you in the __Homework: add security to your website!__ chapter after the main tutorial.

 ![Logged in error](images/post_create_error.png)

 ## Edit form

 Now we know how to add a new form.
 But what if we want to edit an existing one?
 It is very similar to what we just did.
-Let's create some important things quickly (if you don't understand something - you should ask your coach or look at the previous chapters, since we covered all the steps already).
+Let's create some important things quickly (if you don't understand something, you should ask your coach or look at the previous chapters, since we covered all these steps already).

 Open `blog/post_detail.html` and add this line: